Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 == Multi-Agent Learning
 The Multi-Agent Learning (MAL)

 // use article that explain different MAS article to explain what is MARL
 // new why MARL is intresting
 // get the mollinghen article to explain the LLE environment
 // explain why adding a new element in the environment is intresting
 // explain LLE agent standard
+== Single Agent Reinforcement Learning
+=== Markov Decision Process
+The Markov Decision Process (MDP) is a model that is used to often represented as a 5-tuple $angle.l S, A, T, R angle.r$ where the elements are:
+- $S$ is the state space which can be represended as a all the possible configurations of the environment

+==== State
+A ways to represent the environment is to use a state.
+A state is an abstract ways to decribe the joint information of all elements in the environment. we can use as exemple the game of tick-tac-toe where the representation of the board at a given time such as this image [im] is a state.
+But a state is not only the representation of the board but also the information of the player turn.
+So a state is a representation of the environment at a given time.
+In the mathematical notation we usually use the notation $s$ to represent a state, and $S$ to represent the state space.
+The state space is the set of all possible states imagineable for a given environment.

+=== Action
+A Action reffers to the possible movement doable by the agent in the environment.
+In the case of the game of tick-tac-toe, the possible actions is to put a mark in one of the 9 squares.
+In the mathematical notation we usually use the notation $a$ to represent an action, and $A$ to represent the action space.

+=== Transition
+The transition is the function that is used to represent the change of a given state

 == Multi-Agent Reinforcement Learning
+=== Stationary vs. Non-stationary
+The MARL can be naively seen as adding more than